|Policy and Procedure Statement 5.14||Limited Submissions for Certain|

 5. There are certain instances when limited submission opportunities fall under the domain of a specific administrative unit (Dean/VP).
 In these special cases, the administrative unit will have the first right of refusal for proposal submission and/or must endorse a proposal prior to submission.

-6. In instances where OAVPR discovers that a solicitation is limited less than one month prior to sponsor deadline, ORD may conduct an expedited internal competition or select proposals on a first come, first served basis depending on time to deadline and program requirements.
+6. In instances where OAVPR discovers that a solicitation is limited less than six weeks prior to sponsor deadline, ORD may conduct an expedited internal competition or select proposals on a first come, first served basis depending on time to deadline and program requirements.

 7. ORD shall maintain a non-exhaustive list of common limited submission opportunities with approximate sponsor deadlines.
 Approximately 12 weeks prior to the anticipated sponsor deadline or upon release of an official funding solicitation ORD staff shall disseminate a call for letters of intent (LOI) to the Deans for distribution to relevant unit heads and/or faculty.